Saudi-US Investment Forum 2025: tourism and tech take centre stage in Riyadh

 Looking ahead

-With a renewed focus on sustainability, innovation, and global connectivity, the 2025 Saudi-US Investment Forum sets the stage for a future of stronger bilateral collaboration.
+With a renewed focus on sustainability, innovation, and global connectivity, the 2025 Saudi-US Investment Forum has set the stage for a future of stronger bilateral collaboration.
 Tourism, once a nascent sector, is now at the forefront of investment conversations—reflecting Saudi Arabia’s evolving identity as both a cultural destination and a high-growth economic powerhouse.

 As the forum continues, delegates will take part in sector-specific sessions, networking events, and partnership announcements—many of which are expected to deliver concrete investment outcomes in the months ahead.